Alberta Health Care Insurance Plan: History

 A failed attempt to create a publicly funded healthcare system in Alberta was the Alberta Health Insurance Act passed through the legislature by the United Farmers of Alberta majority government in 1935 shortly before the UFA were defeated in that year's election.
 The plan called for mandated health insurance premiums paid by employers and employees as well as tax funding from general revenues.
 The incoming Social Credit Party of Alberta government declined to implement the program.

 The Social Credit government did, however, create the Associated Hospitals of Alberta (AHA) in 1948 to operate a voluntary (not mandated or universal) public insurance scheme alongside private insurance.
-This system continued until Medical Care Act (1966) passed by the federal parliament offered the provinces 50% funding if they created their own universal insurance programs.
+This system continued until Medical Care Act (1966) passed by the federal parliament offered the provinces 50% funding if they created their own universal insurance programs, to which Alberta signed in 1969.
+Monthly healthcare premiums were charged, until they were scrapped in 2009.

 Since that time universal insurance has been administered by the Government of Alberta's Ministry of Health, with the care itself provided by privately run doctors' clinics and publicly-run hospitals (administered by either Alberta Health Services or Covenant Health since 2009).

 As of April 1, 2022 the Ukrainian Evacuee Temporary Health Benefits Program allows Ukrainians fleeing the Russian invasion and staying in Canada on temporary visas to receive health insurance without the typical waiting period.
 As of July 2022, 7,200 applications for The U.E.T.H.R.P. were received in Alberta.